kinvolk/lokomotive/docs/cl/bare-metal.md

 * Installing on a [server](https://coreos.com/matchbox/docs/latest/deployment.html#download)

 !!! tip
     Deploy Matchbox as service that can be accessed by all of your bare-metal machines globally.
 This provides a single endpoint to use Terraform to manage bare-metal clusters at different sites.
-Typhoon will never include secrets in provisioning user-data so you may even deploy matchbox publicly.
+Lokomotive will never include secrets in provisioning user-data so you may even deploy matchbox publicly.

 Matchbox provides a TLS client-authenticated API that clients, like Terraform, can use to manage machine matching and profiles.
 Think of it like a cloud provider API, but for creating bare-metal instances.